Twilight Zone: The Movie: Soundtrack

 Jerry Goldsmith, who scored several episodes of the original series, composed the music for the movie and re-recorded Marius Constant's series theme.
 The original soundtrack album was released by Warner Bros.
 Records.

 Segment 1 is the only segment whose music is not included in the overture (actually the film's end title music).

-A complete recording of the dramatic score, including a previously-unreleased song by Joseph Williams, was released in April 2009 by Film Score Monthly, representing the soundtrack's first US release on Compact Disc.
+A complete recording of the dramatic score, including a previously unreleased song by Joseph Williams, was released in April 2009 by Film Score Monthly, representing the soundtrack's first American release on Compact Disc.
 Both songs were used in Segment 1 and were produced by Bruce Botnick with James Newton Howard (Howard also arranged "Nights Are Forever").
 The promotional song from this movie, "Nights Are Forever", written by Jerry Goldsmith with lyricist John Bettis, and sung by Jennifer Warnes, is heard briefly during the jukebox scene in the opening segment with Vic Morrow.

-The full orchestra score of the film was released by Neumation Music' in 2022.
+The full orchestra score of the film was released by Neumation Music in 2022.

+The film opens with the song "Midnight Special" by Creedence Clearwater Revival being played on the cassette tape in Albert Brooks’ car as he and Dan Aykroyd sing along.